A direct approach to prescribing scalar curvature on bundles: Introduction

-On the other hand, the problem on which functions can be realized as the scalar curvature for some Riemannian metric on a closed connected manifold had great development in the seminal work of Kazdan and Warner (see e.g \cite{kazdaninventiones, kazadanannals,kazdan1975}).
-In this paper we approach natural generalizations of this problem, namely: \begin{enumerate}[(i)] \item Given a fiber bundle $F\hookrightarrow M \to B$ with compact total space and structure group and a smooth function $f : M \to \mathbb{R},$ can $f$ be realized as the scalar curvature of some Riemannian submersion metric on $M$? \item Given a smooth manifold $P$ with an effective $G$-action by a compact and connected Lie group $G$ and a smooth $G$-invariant function $f : P \to \mathbb{R}$, can $f$ be realized as the scalar curvature of some $G$-invariant metric on $P$? \end{enumerate}
+A first step in the direction of answering Question \ref{q:general} is the problem of \emph{which functions can be realized as the scalar curvature for some Riemannian metric on a closed connected manifold}.
+It had a significant development in the seminal work of Kazdan and Warner (see, e.g., \cite{kazdaninventiones, kazadanannals,kazdan1975}).
+On the other hand, despite furnishing general results, sometimes it conveys to produce explicit examples of which manifolds admit a given class of smooth functions as the scalar curvature of metrics there defined.

+In this paper, we approach natural generalizations of this problem, namely: \begin{enumerate}[(i)] \item Given a fiber bundle $F\hookrightarrow M \to B$ with compact total space and structure group and a smooth function $f: M \to \mathbb{R},$ can $f$ be realized as the scalar curvature of some Riemannian metric on $M$? \item Given a smooth $G$-principal bundle $G\hookrightarrow P\rightarrow B$ and a smooth $G$-invariant function $f : P \to \mathbb{R}$, can $f$ be realized as the scalar curvature of some $G$-invariant metric on $P$? \end{enumerate}

-Our first result is obtained as direct consequence of the work of Kazdan--Warner, which unfortunately does not allow us to solve neither (i) nor (ii).
+Submersions usually serve as a manufactory tool (mainly when interested in positive curvatures) when concerning constructing examples of Riemannian manifolds.
+In particular, many examples of exotic manifolds can be built as bases for certain submersions, see for instance \cite{SperancaCavenaghiPublished}.
+This paper deals with principal bundles and general fiber bundles with compact structure groups, examples of submersions.
+Collecting the fibers for such submersions, we arrive that their total spaces are regarded with a foliation (when fibers are connected).

+We convention now that the fibers of the here-treated submersions are named \emph{leaves}.
+Moreover, when there is no chance of confusion, a submersion shall be considered a pair $(M,\cal F)$, being $ M $ the total space and $ \cal F $ the collection of fibers.